 My health insurance plan was pretty good.
 I had medical PPO with a $25 co-pay program that covered 90% of my entire bill.
 In other words, if my doctor’s bill was for $1,500 to fix my leg, I would pay $25 + $150.
 As I’m pretty active in sports and outdoor activities, it was important to get a plan that provided at least the majority of coverage.
 That said, I also have the finances to be able to cover most disaster scenarios if I need to.
 I just don’t want to pay out of pocket for anything that costs more than $3,000.
 Figure out your own threshold if you have not done so already.

-I checked the quotes with eHealthInsurance and found a plan as cheap as $105 a month for 80% coverage of my entire bill (co-insurance).
+I checked quotes online eHealthInsurance and found a plan as cheap as $105 a month for 80% coverage of my entire bill (co-insurance).
 The only caveat is a $2,000 a year.
 In other words, I have to pay out of pocket for my first $2,000 in co-pay and medical expenses before health insurance kicks in.
 Given I feel comfortable paying up to $3,000, this combination of $105/month and a $2,000 deductible sounds good.
 The main thing I’m worried about is disaster insurance that costs tens or hundreds of thousands of dollars.

 DON’T TAKE ANY CHANCES

 When I was employed, all I would ever hear from colleagues and politicians was the crippling cost of health insurance skyrocketing multiple times faster than inflation.
 As a result, I read every single page of my employee benefits handbook, interviewed dozens of people who left their job, spoke to HR, and searched the internet for options.
 What I’ve hopefully demonstrated in this post is that there are affordable health insurance options for anybody who no longer works.